opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 the passenger.
 For example, this helps avoid suggesting short bus rides between two subway rides as a way to improve travel time.
 You can specify how long it takes to reach a subway platform.

-This setting does not generalize to other modes like airplanes because you often need much longer to check in to a flight (2-3 hours for international flights) than to alight and exit the airport (perhaps 1 hour).
+This setting does not generalize to other modes like airplanes because you often need much longer time to check in to a flight (2-3 hours for international flights) than to alight and exit the airport (perhaps 1 hour).
 Use [alightSlackForMode](RouteRequest.md#rd_alightSlackForMode) and [`alightSlackForMode`](RouteRequest.md#rd_alightSlackForMode) for this.